Ángel Román

-Ángel Román Martínez (born July 11, 1984) is a Puerto Rican taekwondo practitioner and mathematician.
+Ángel Román Martínez (born July 11, 1984) is a Puerto Rican taekwondo practitioner and mathematician who is a Postdoctoral Lecturer at Washington University in St. Louis.
 Roman represented Puerto Rico at the 2008 Summer Olympics in Beijing, where he competed for the men's 80 kg class.
 He lost the first preliminary match to Canada's Sébastien Michaud, with a sudden death score of 1–2.